-3.8 Employment Opportunities
+4.10 Employment Opportunities

 Blue Gum projects are generally supported by the communities in which they are grown as they encourage employment and regional growth.
-According to the Bureau of Rural Sciences, "the presence of processing facilities in regional areas can help to reduce or prevent population decline by providing an alternative source of employment".
-The study also shows that over time new businesses are established in the regions to provide goods and services to the growing plantation sector.
+According to the Australian Bureau of Agricultural and Resource Economics and Sciences (ABARES), "the presence of processing facilities in regional areas can help to reduce or prevent population decline by providing an alternative source of employment".
+The Bureau's studies also shows that over time new businesses are established in the regions to provide goods and services to the growing plantation sector.

-4. FEES AND OTHER COSTS
+5. FEES AND OTHER COSTS